pacphi/externalized-query-example/README.md

 This will publish the artifact and a [POM](https://maven.apache.org/pom.html#What_is_the_POM) file to your `.m2/repository` directory in a `{groupId}/{artifactId}/{version}` sub-directory.

 ## Details

-This project employs [Lombok](https://projectlombok.org/features/all) so we can annotate instead of writing what amounts to boilerplate code.

 We annotate `CourseQueries` with [ConfigurationProperties](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-loading-yaml) to encapsulate a namespace of `sql.course` queries found in `application.yml`